ethereum/consensus-specs/specs/core/0_beacon-chain.md

 ## Ethereum 1.0 deposit contract

 The initial deployment phases of Ethereum 2.0 are implemented without consensus changes to Ethereum 1.0.
 A deposit contract at address `DEPOSIT_CONTRACT_ADDRESS` is added to Ethereum 1.0 for deposits of ETH to the beacon chain.
-Validator balances will be withdrawable to the shards when the EVM2.0 is deployed and the shards have state.
+Validator balances will be withdrawable to the shards in phase 2, i.e. when the EVM2.0 is deployed and the shards have state.

 ### Deposit arguments

 The deposit contract has a single `deposit` function which takes as argument a SimpleSerialize'd `DepositInput`.

+### Withdrawal credentials

-One of the `DepositInput` fields is `withdrawal_credentials` which must satisfy:
+One of the `DepositInput` fields is `withdrawal_credentials`.
+It is a commitment to credentials for withdrawals to shards.
+The first byte of `withdrawal_credentials` is a version number.
+As of now the only expected format is as follows:

 * `withdrawal_credentials[:1] == BLS_WITHDRAWAL_PREFIX_BYTE`
 * `withdrawal_credentials[1:] == hash(withdrawal_pubkey)[1:]` where `withdrawal_pubkey` is a BLS pubkey

-We recommend the private key corresponding to `withdrawal_pubkey` be stored in cold storage until a withdrawal is required.
+The private key corresponding to `withdrawal_pubkey` will be required to initiate a withdrawal.
+It can be stored separately until a withdrawal is required, e.g. in cold storage.

-### `Eth1Deposit` logs
+### `Deposit` logs

-Every deposit, of size between `MIN_DEPOSIT` and `MAX_DEPOSIT`, emits an `Eth1Deposit` log for consumption by the beacon chain.
+Every Ethereum 1.0 deposit, of size between `MIN_DEPOSIT` and `MAX_DEPOSIT`, emits an `Deposit` log for consumption by the beacon chain.
 The deposit contract does little validation, pushing most of the validator onboarding logic to the beacon chain.
 In particular, the proof of possession (a BLS12-381 signature) is not verified by the deposit contract.

 ### `ChainStart` log

 When sufficiently many full deposits have been made the deposit contract emits the `ChainStart` log.
 The beacon chain state may then be initialized by calling the `get_initial_beacon_state` function (defined below) where:

 * `genesis_time` equals `time` in the `ChainStart` log
-* `processed_deposit_root` equals `receipt_root` in the `ChainStart` log
+* `latest_deposit_root` equals `deposit_root` in the `ChainStart` log
-* `initial_validator_deposits` is a list of `Deposit` objects built according to the `Eth1Deposit` logs up to the deposit that triggered the `ChainStart` log, processed in the order in which they were emitted (oldest to newest)
+* `initial_validator_deposits` is a list of `Deposit` objects built according to the `Deposit` logs up to the deposit that triggered the `ChainStart` log, processed in the order in which they were emitted (oldest to newest)

 ### Vyper code